Aliases for CD33 Gene

 GeneCards Summary for CD33 Gene

 CD33 (CD33 Molecule) is a Protein Coding gene.
 Diseases associated with CD33 include Acute Leukemia and Acute Promyelocytic Leukemia.
-Among its related pathways are Innate Immune System and Hematopoietic cell lineage.
+Among its related pathways are Hematopoietic cell lineage and Hematopoietic Stem Cells and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is SIGLEC6.

 UniProtKB/Swiss-Prot Summary for CD33 Gene